Adriano-7/Packman/docs/README.md

 #### Refused Bequest
-While trying to generalize code, we couldn't avoid this code smell.
+While trying to generalize code, we couldn't totally avoid this code smell.
 We created abstract classes such as MonsterState, so their children could all be treated the same.
 However, not all the subclasses needed/wanted to define all of their parent's methods.
 This is the definition of refused bequest.
 Another example of this smell are the parameters given to methods which do not use them.
 Examples of this smell in our code are: